baaihealth/opi/README.md

 </div>

-**Our vision and roadmap**.
-Open Protein Instructions(OPI) is initial part of our Open Biology Instructions(OBI) project, together with the subsequent Open Molecule Instructions(OMI), Open DNA Instructions(ODI) and Open RNA Instructions(ORI).
+**[VISION and ROADMAP].
+Open Protein Instructions(OPI) is the initial part of our Open Biology Instructions(OBI) project, together with the subsequent Open Molecule Instructions(OMI), Open DNA Instructions(ODI) and Open RNA Instructions(ORI).
 OBI is a project which aims to fully leverage the potential ability of Large Language Models(LLMs), especially the scientific LLMs like Galactica, to facilitate research in AI for Life Science community.
-We hope to reform the way the research is conducted in this community, by bridging LLMs and biology domain konwledge.
+While OBI is still in an early stage, we hope to provide a starting point for the community to facilitate research, by bridging LLMs and biological domain konwledge.**

 ## Overview